Care and Cleaning of Artwork:

 Artworks should be displayed in a stable environment with consistent temperatures and humidity.
 Most homes should be fine, but a bathroom with a shower would cause moisture to be an issue.
 Placing a work near a heater vent could cause undo stress as well.
 An area that changes from cold to hot over the course of a year could be an issue as well.
 Wood does contact and expand with the humidity.

 My pieces are of course 3 dimensional and thus have all sorts of nooks and crannies that can trap dust.
 While small details such as animals legs and fins are reinforced, special care should be taken not to damage any of the details while cleaning.
 Snagging a point of an element is a concern and over the years I've had to repair or replace some elements for collectors.

 A soft paint brush such as a watercolor or makeup mop.
 The bristles should be more like fur than “bristles”.

 Compressed Air which can be from a compressor, canned air or a blower brush

 DO NOT USE ANY COMMERCIAL DUSTING SUPPLIES LIKE SWIFTER DUSTERS OR CLOTHS THAT COULD SNAG DETAILS LIKE FISH FINS OR CRAB LEGS.

 Gently brush away any debris from the piece with the brush.
 If needed use the compressed air to get to any areas behind the interior areas.
 This can be done with the piece hanging on the wall, or removed.
 A light blast should be sufficient enough.
-Test your device beforehand so blast it too hard.
+Test your device beforehand so not to blast it too hard.
 Probably from around 12” away should work well.
 A photography blower brush accomplishes both the brush and air requirement.
 If needed, use a slightly damp microfiber cloth to remove any particles that stick.
 Please contact me if you have any questions.